repr-man/WebpDenoiser/backend/README.md

 5. `getBytes` - This function should return the bytes of the image.
 It is usually the method called by the server's request handler to get the image that is sent to the frontend.
+6. `getTensor` - This function should return a `Tensor` object.
+It is used for interfacing with Torch.
+There are several predefined conversion functions in the 'torchvision' package that are helpful for this.